qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ##### Trait Objects and Dispatch

 Notice the `dyn` keyword in the above example.
 This is needed when dynamic types are used.
-Dynamic types are types that exist only at runtime, and the _real_ (called 'concrete') type isn't known at compile time.
+Dynamic types are types that exist only when the program is running (in effect, they aren't really types at all, since Rust has no runtime), and the _real_ (called 'concrete') type isn't known at compile time.
 Essentially, in this case, its saying "Some type that implements `std::error::Error`".
 This is functionally the same as setting the type of a parameter in a go function to an interface.
 In other words, all interface-based dispatch in Go is _dynamic_.

 `dyn` is generally not a great idea, but in this case, it is an ok idea.
 Consider the potential significance, here.
 Let's say `MyError` represents the error a method in an REST client api we are writing.
 If we wanted to account for all the possible underlying causes of an error in our client, what would that include?